erika-e/dotfiles/README.md

 Things to do:

 * Revisit VS code Settings
+* Revisit dbt power user extension installs -- need to figure out if ordering is required.
+Had to uninstall all dbt power user dependencies and install it first.
 * Do some dbt work and finish fleshing out aliases etc in .zshrc
 * Add git aliases - use MH dotfiles as inspo
 * Add audithelper to dbt project